- Prayer and Worship

 — Pope John Paul II (2001)

 Each parish is part of the Church Universal; it is the Catholic Church in a particular place.
 The bishops of the United States created the national collections so that, by combining resources, we can more effectively carry out our mission as Catholics.
 Each of these important collections is worthy of your support.
-Each collection represents our community of faith at work in the world, saving souls and improving lives.
+Each collection represents our community of faith at work in the world, spreading the Gospel and strengthening faith communities.

 The bishops encourage us to view the national collections in the light of stewardship and of sharing.
 God has given us our light and our prosperity, all we need and more.
 It is right and just that we give something back through these collections, helping people in our own country and around the world to live better and to grow in the love of Jesus.